dr-crunch/nullification-loops/compendium/pieces-jointes/README.md

 # Institutional Accountability and the Strategic Integration of Operations Research (O.R.)
 **_Structural Non-Governance in Ireland_**

+This repository documents a sustained pattern of institutional non-engagement with formally submitted Operations Research (O.R.) methodology across Irish government departments from 2006–2026.
+The core issue is not technology adoption; it is the **State's failure to conclude the administrative process it initiated**.

+This landing page cross-references the top-view of the impasse with the detailed evidence and the corresponding direct links found within the provided documentation.

 **1. Repository Overview & Narrative Context**

 This repository constitutes a longitudinal audit of institutional inertia within the Irish State, providing a nineteen-year evidentiary record (2006–2025) of "administrative non-decision" regarding the adoption of Operations Research (O.R.).
 It is not merely a collection of files, but a documented history of how a foundational analytic discipline—essential for modern statecraft—has been systematically excluded from the architecture of national governance.
 The core thesis of these archivos adjuntos is that this exclusion creates a "structural antinomy": a condition where systemic risks are formally acknowledged by state actors but effectively nullified through a "Silence Veto."
 This procedural mechanism ensures that critical strategic methodologies remain unimplemented and unreviewed despite nearly two decades of high-level engagement.